asyed94/poetic/README.md

 ## Installing on a preconfigured project

-It is strongly recommended to remove other versions of ESLint and Prettier prior to installing Poetic.
+It is strongly recommended to remove other versions of ESLint prior to installing Poetic.

 If your project has custom rules or configurations, those can be easily copied over to the files added by Poetic.
 The filename convention is the same, so it should be straight forward.